tanveerm176/tanveerm176/README.md

 # Hi there, I'm Muhammad 👋 a recent CS grad from CUNY Hunter College!

 ## I'm a Software Engineer, Film Photographer, Cat Dad, and Amateur Cook!!
-### I've worked as a Project Manager, Full Stack Engineer, and Pharmacy Technician.
-I even got to work on breast cancer research during my undergrad!
+### I've worked as a Full Stack Engineer, Backend Engineer, Data Engineer, Project Manager, and Pharmacy Technician.

 ### Projects in Progress:
   * Health Tracker using Kotlin Multiplatform / React